Shibohi/Shibohi/README.md

 - 👋 Hi, I’m @Shibohi
 - 👀 I’m interested in ...
-C#, GameDev
+GameDev
 - 🌱 I’m currently learning ...
-Godot/Gamemaker
+Godot
 - 💞️ I’m looking to collaborate on ...
-GameDev, Visual Studio Code
+GameDev
 - 📫 How to reach me ... just write me a mail

 <!---